-With that in mind, here is a round-up of 5 affordable steam irons from well known brands that can steam their way through a decent load of ironing.
+With all that in mind, here is a group of reasonably priced steam irons from reputable brands that can steam their way through a decent load of ironing without breaking the bank.

 "A very lightweight iron with a decent length cable"

 However, one big redeeming feature is its weight - only 1 kilo when empty.
 The average weight of an iron is around 1.3 to 1.5 kilos so this iron will really suit if you suffer wrist strain when ironing.
 Full Details

 "A big water tank and high wattage means lots of steam"